NewsAppsUMD/first-news-app-umd/docs/index.rst

 .. code-block:: bash

-    # Again, Macs and Linux:
+    # in the terminal:
     $ touch app.py

-Open ``app.py`` with your text editor and import the Flask basics.
+Open ``app.py`` with your code editor and import the Flask basics.
 This is the file that will serve as your application's "backend," routing data to the appropriate pages.

 .. code-block:: python